jecki/DHParser/documentation_src/manuals/nodetree.rst

 Markup insertion
 ----------------

+Class :py:class:`ContentMapping` provides a powerful markup-methods that allows you to add markup at any position you like simply by passing the start- and end-position in the string-representation of the document-tree and "automagically" taking care of such perils as cross-cutting tag-boundaries or overlapping hierarchies.

-A common challenge when processing tree structured text-data consists in adding new nodes that cover certain ranges of the string content that may already have been covered by other elements.
-This is the same problem as adding further markup to an existing XML or HTML-document.
+This solves a common challenge when processing tree structured text-data which consists in adding new nodes that cover certain ranges of the string content that may already have been covered by other elements.
+The problem ia the same as adding further markup to an existing XML or HTML-document.
 In trivial cases like::

     >>> trivial_xml = parse_xml("<trivial>Please mark up Stadt München "